make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 $$

 - How good is the approximation?
+- Well, when I first saw how good it was it really blew my mind.
+- I mean, we are basically drawing a straight line between the two endpoints in 4-dimensional space, and this somehow gives us a result that is nearly as good as Slerp!
+- I think that this is a real testament to how unit quaternions are remarkably well-suited for representing 3D rotations.

 # Rotation comparison

-- Well, the approximation is surprizingly good.
+- Here we go.
-- The green line here is the Slerp result and the red line is the Lerp result.
+- The green line is the Slerp result and the red line is the Lerp result.
-- This is a testament to how unit quaternions are remarkably well-suited for representing 3D rotations.
+- How crazy is that.
+- As far as I'm concerned,
+  unless there is a really good reason NOT to use it, I would strongly recommend Nlerp over Slerp any day.

 # What have we learned?